nevoland/realue/doc/README.md

 ▸ **useAbortController**(): () => `AbortController`

-Creates an on-demand `AbortController` that triggers when the provided `inputs` change (at least when the element unmounts).
+Returns a function that creates an `AbortController` and aborts the previous one (if any).
+The last created `AbortController` is aborted when the component unmounts.

 #### Returns